Keroro1454/Supply-Drop/README.md

 	- `ERROR: Equipment log read-out scrambled during transmission.
 Please wait for update...`

 ## Changelog:
+- 1.4.2
+	- Fixed Quantum Shield Stabilizer proc-ing inconsistently.
+It should now activate when its supposed to, and not when it shouldn't.
+Thanks MightyW0lf for the report!
+	- Fixed Shell Plating config options not properly affecting the item in-game.
+They will actually do something now!
+Thanks AndyDoe for the report!
+	- (Somewhat) Fixed shield items granting shield based on your post-Transcendence HP (i.e., 1).
+They will now grant shield based on your HP + Shield, which isn't quite how vanilla does it, but I find is a better alternative.
+Thanks sanity-dance for the report!

 - 1.4.1
 	- Fixed formatting errors in the logbook descriptions of Unassuming Tie, Salvaged Wires, and Plague Hat
 	- Added missing credit to Aaron for the help with the IL hook of Plague Hat